 - 2Range, MPG, CO2 & chargingThe Toyota Prius Plug-in offers a competitive electric range and easy charging.
 The petrol engine reduces range anxiety for longer journeys, too

-- 5Interior & comfort - currently readingThe Toyota Prius Plug-in Hybrid has some fairly major flaws inside the cabin compared with its main rivals
+- 5Interior, dashboard & comfort - currently readingThe Toyota Prius Plug-in Hybrid has some fairly major flaws inside the cabin compared with its main rivals